 It's ideal day trip territory with plenty of restaurants, cafés and bars on hand.
 And at the end of the day, you can enjoy a cruise back across the water admiring Lanzarote looming up in welcome ahead of you.

 Found your reason to go to Lanzarote?
-Whether it's sipping wine in the vineyards or cruising across to neighbouring islands, you'll find the latest savings on holidays from On the Beach and First Choice.
+Whether it's sipping wine in the vineyards or cruising across to neighbouring islands, you'll find the latest savings on holidays with TUI.

 More about Lanzarote

 Get your weekly fix of holiday inspiration from some of the world's best travel writers plus save on your next trip with the latest exclusive offers

 *affiliate links: find out how we are funded and why this helps us remain free to use.